boudinov/mvc-5-routing-localization/README.md

 ~/{culture}/invest
 ~/invest (this one has a default route value of {culture} -> 'en')

+Default culture urls by default have no language prefix - you can change this by setting PrefixDefaultCulture in web.config to `true`, so you will have `/en/invest`.

 To have more control, use **LocalizedRoute**, usually for 2 scenarios:
 ### 1. Translate url path
 ```